microfoam/maximal/waves/chowder/README.md

 ## Chowder to eat

-- [ ] seq-016-cyc3_a_knot -Rn
+- [x] seq-016-cyc3_a_knot -Rn, evaluation of overlapping repeats not triggered correctly
 - [x] tubespit-17: strand symmetry (v4.30)
 - [x] vnd_NEE_Dsech-snippet_1: skip fractal repeats in first unit so that cinch-t does not flatline from equivalence violation (v4.29)

 ## seq-016-cyc3_a_knot-Rn.txt
-This sequence is folded correctly but not optimal.
+This sequence was folded correctly but not optimal (in earlier versions now).
 The `Rn` designates this was from the first test type in `cleanup_set_all'.

 ```